A Reader’s Labor of Love: Making Liturgical Vestments

 Tonight we would like to share something special.
 It is the story of a labor of love.
-The story began quite a number of months ago.
+The story began quite several months ago.
 I was delighted when I was contacted by a reader and asked if he could forward photos of vestments he had made for his priest and parish.
 My response was, “Of course!”

 Soon, there were photos of one of his vestments, and then others followed.
 There was a brief tale of how this all began and how the reader has been doing this work for quite some time for his parish and priest.
 The story is simple.
 And it shows what a willing spirit can do.